-- 184. The undertaking may consider having a dialogue with stakeholders or representatives to determine whether they are affected or not, if not obvious. - 11FAQ 17: What is the role of silent stakeholders and how to consider them? - 185.
+FAQ 1917: What is the role of silent stakeholders and how to engage withconsider them?

+150.185.
 There might be stakeholders who cannot voice their concerns.
 For instance, nature has been identified as a silent stakeholder (see in ESRS 1 paragraph AR 7).
-Views of silent stakeholders should, however, be considered through the channels that are dedicated to monitor their concerns and therefore are able to provide valuable input to the materiality assessment. - 186.
-Examples to illustrate how to consider silent stakeholders could be: - a.
-Identifying the silent stakeholders that are likely to be impacted by the undertaking's activities, and consider the actual and potential impacts of the undertaking associated with each of them; - b.
-Conducting research to better understand the impacts that affect or could affect these stakeholders through reviewing scientific studies, articles, environmental impact assessments, and other relevant bibliographic documents; - c.
+Views of silent stakeholders should, however, be considered through the channels that are dedicated to monitor their concerns and therefore are able to provide valuable input to the materiality assessment.

+151.186.
+Examples ofto illustrate how to engage with consider silent stakeholders could be -:

+- a.
+Identifying the silent stakeholders that are likely to be impacted by the undertaking's activities, and consider the actual and potential impacts of the undertaking associated with each of them; - Conducting research to better understand the impacts that affect or could affect these stakeholders through reviewing scientific studies, articles, environmental impact assessments, and other relevant bibliographic documents; - c.
 Using proxies such as organisations that are legitimate representatives or are considered by the undertaking to appropriately represent the stakeholder of for example carbon footprint analysis, water footprint analysis, habitat mapping, and soil assessment to estimate the actual and potential impacts of the undertaking on stakeholders; and - d.
 Testing the results of the estimated potential impacts based on experts' consultation, collaborative partnership with NGOs, and other stakeholders' engagement.

-5.5 FAQ on aggregation / disaggregation
+6.5.5 FAQ on aggregation / disaggregation

-FAQ 18: Does the undertaking use the same level of disaggregation across all the impacts, risks and opportunities?
+FAQ 2018: Does the undertaking use the same level of disaggregation across all the impacts, risks and opportunities?

-187. No. The disaggregation of reported information on material impacts should fairly reflect the severity of actual impacts or the severity and likelihood of potential impacts.
+152.187.
+No. The disaggregation of reported information on material impacts should fairly reflect the severity of actual impacts or the severity and likelihood of potential impacts.
 For risks and opportunities, it should reflect the magnitude of current financial effects and the magnitude and likelihood of anticipated financial effects.
-In both dimensions, the principle to follow is to avoid obscuring the specificity and context necessary to interpret the information and to avoid aggregating material items that differ in nature as specified by ESRS 1 paragraph 54:
+The ln both dimensions, the principle to follow is to avoid obscuring the specificity and context necessary to interpret the information and to avoid aggregating material items that differ in nature as specified by ESRS 1 paragraph 54: